Australia takes Mercedes to court for downplaying Takata airbag risks

 “These alleged representations used language which was inconsistent with the requirements of the compulsory recall notice,” it said.

-Germany's Daimler AG (DAIGn.DE), the parent of Mercedes-Benz, said its vehicles were not fitted with Takata 'Alpha' airbags that were identified as a higher risk by the ACCC.
+Germany’s Daimler AG, the parent of Mercedes-Benz, said its vehicles were not fitted with Takata ‘Alpha’ airbags that were identified as a higher risk by the ACCC.

 It said since its vehicles were fitted with ‘Beta’ airbags, the “recall process overseen by the ACCC did not require affected Mercedes-Benz vehicles to be off the road or owners to cease driving them until the repair was undertaken”.